awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.ListingGroups.md

 ```
 aws elasticache describe-cache-parameter-groups --max-records 20
 ```
-The JSON output of this command will look something like this, listing the name, family, description and, in the case of redis5\.6 whether the parameter group is part of a Global Datastore \(isGlobal\), for each parameter group\.
+The JSON output of this command will look something like this, listing the name, family, description and, in the case of redis5\.6 whether the parameter group is part of a global datastore \(isGlobal\), for each parameter group\.

 ```
 {